Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

 If you are unsure which of these two categories your personal injury claim fits into, get in touch with us.
 And we can help you find out which situation fits your claim against a dissolved company.

-Whilst claiming from a liquidated company is often possible, claiming from a business that simply closed its doors is often not.
+It should be noted that claiming from a liquidated company is often possible.
+Claiming from a business that simply closed its doors is less likely to succeed.
 However, if the shop in question was operated as a sole trader, by a single individual, and not a Limited Company, then you may be able to pursue this person for damages.

 You will need legal representation to do this, so contact us to talk over your options, and we will let you know if we think we can help you.